 The closing costs you might have to pay will vary based on the property, where you live, and the loan you choose.
 The following are a few of the most common fees you may see.

 Again, closing costs will not be the same for everyone as they vary by region.
-On average, most homebuyers typically pay about 2 to 5 percent of the home purchase price.
-For example, if the home costs $250,000, you might pay between $5,000 and $12,500 in closing fees.
+On average, most homebuyers typically pay about 2 to 5 percent of the home loan amount.
+For example, if you are getting a loan for $250,000, you might pay between $5,000 and $12,500 in closing fees.

 It is likely you might be able to avoid some closing cost, but not all.
 Here a few ways to save on closing costs.